-Greenville College was given the highest rating by the Illinois State Board of Education.
+Greenville University was given the highest rating by the Illinois State Board of Education.
 Our students gain valuable classroom experience early in their major.

 The program of teacher education includes a planned sequence of courses in professional preparation for teaching.
 The coursework includes field and clinical assignments within public or accredited private schools to provide candidates with a balance of theoretical and practical experiences.
 Students interested in Teacher Education should enroll in EDU 101: Introduction to Educational Practice no later than the Interterm of the freshman year.

 Students wanting to major in education must be admitted to the teacher education program.
 An application should be submitted upon successful completion of EDU 101.
 A minimum cumulative GPA of 2.75 is required for admission, and all applicants must have a criminal background check returned with no incidences to be admitted into the education program.
 Students must also be admitted into the professional internship which includes student teaching.
 Application should be made during the fall semester of the junior year.
 Criteria for admission includes written recommendations from the major department and the Education Department, and a grade point average of 2.75 in each of the following: all college coursework, professional education coursework, and coursework in the major area of concentration.
-Click here for a GPA calculator.
+Download our GPA calculator here.

 Candidates admitted to the professional internship (student teaching) must complete EDU 400 Early Experience and the appropriate clinical methods course prior to student teaching.
 Student teachers are placed with qualified cooperating teachers and follow the schedule of the designated school district for the duration of the experience.
 At least three weeks of full teaching responsibility are assigned for each student teacher.
 College consultants serve as liaisons for the College and supervisors of the experience.